-There’s a few major milestones that you need to fulfil in order to become licensed in NSW.
-According to the Department of Fair Trading website (current as of 13/9/2014) the most straight forward pathway is to:
+There’s a few major milestones that you need to fulfill in order to become licensed in NSW.
+According to the Department of Fair Trading website (current as of 13/9/2014), the most straightforward pathway is to:

 - hold a certificate of Proficiency as an Electrician or an Electrical Mechanic from the Department of Education and Communities (DEC) or the Vocational Training Tribunal (VTT).

 - At least 12 months relevant electrical wiring work experience utilising knowledge and understanding of the AS/NZS 3000:2007 in the residential, commercial, and/or industrial areas required by NSW Fair Trading ‘Referee’s Statement Electrical Work’ form current at the date of the application.”

 To get to the stage Fair Trading is requiring of you, here is what you may need to do:

 - Attain a Craft Certificate.
 This is acquired from VTT (call 13 28 11).
 This is awarded when you complete your practical training/apprenticeship.
 Alternatively, if you can demonstrate that you have sufficient practical experience whether locally or overseas, you may apply for a craft certificate.
 In your application, you will need to provide a portfolio of evidence demonstrating your experience.
 Where your evidence is not sufficient for the tribunal to make a call, you will most probably be called in for a theory and/or a practical trade test.